 Get detailed insights regarding the impact of COVID-19 on the market.

-The global hybrid electric vehicle market reached a volume of 4 Million Units in 2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of around 35% during 2021-2026.
+The global hybrid electric vehicle (HEV) market reached a volume of 5.5 Million Units in 2021.
+Looking forward, IMARC Group expects the market to reach 31.2 Million Units by 2027, exhibiting a CAGR of 31.9% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic.
 These insights are included in the report as a major market contributor.

 A hybrid electric vehicle (HEV) is an automobile that runs on the energy stored in batteries.
 It operates on the combination of an internal combustion engine and an electric propulsion system.
 The battery is charged using regenerative braking that converts the energy, which is lost during coasting and braking into electricity.
 In comparison to combustion engine-based automobiles, HEVs have lower fuel consumption, carbon-based emissions and maintenance costs, which make them more cost-effective even at low speeds.